goma/goma/docs/material_file/mechanical_and_constitutive/polymer_shock_capturing.rst

 NONE
    No polymer shock capturing is used, default
 DCDD
-   DCDD shock capturing term is used
+   DCDD shock capturing term is used (currently only in LOG_CONF/LOG_CONF_GRADV)
+   * <float1> the scaling value of the shock capturing term YZBETA
+   YZBETA shock capturing term is used (currently only in SQRT_CONF)
    * <float1> the scaling value of the shock capturing term

-Currently only available for log-conformation formulations.
+Currently only available for log-conformation / sqrt-conformation formulations.

 ------------
 Examples